 * The physical configuration of an object affects its ability to retain heat.
 The simple general rule is that an object retains heat better if the ratio of its surface area to its volume is kept as low as possible.
 This is why people adapted to cold climates tend to be short and stout, while those adapted to hot climates tend to be tall and slim, giving them a greater ratio of surface area to volume to help them get rid of heat through convection and radiation.

 Air-cooled engines will have sets of fins around the cylinders to allow the heat to be dissipated.
 Similarly, inspection of the circuit board for, say, a personal computer, will reveal that the processor chip is usually fitted with a finned plate or "heatsink" to dissipate its heat of operation.
 A personal computer will also generally have an electric fan to get rid of the warmed air inside of the enclosure and draw in cooled air.
-As processors become more powerful they generate increasing amounts of heat, and there has been work on liquid cooling to deal with it.
+As processors become more powerful they generate increasing amounts of heat, and some do have liquid cooling to deal with it.

 * The behavior of heat in a physical system is described by three rules, known as the "Laws of Thermodynamics".
 The Laws of Thermodynamics govern the efficiency of engines, and also rule out "perpetual motion machines".